Medically Reviewed by Dr. Majid Tanveer, DVM

 A friend of mine has a Doberman.
 Marco.
 Lovely dog.
 She got him from a rescue center and expected some issues.

 The destruction began but never ended.
 The final straw was coming home to find six yoga mats chewed to pulp, plants and their pots scattered throughout her house, and toilet rolls confetti in every room.
 That was the end of her leash.
 So I guess you need to decide if you have reached yours yet.

 Excessive Separation Anxiety

 When your puppy is nursing, they are gaining security and comfort from the mother.
-If taken away too early, your puppy may show signs of separation anxiety.
+If taken away too early, your puppy may show separation anxiety.
 They may whine and bark to excess when left alone.
 This is perfectly normal.

 Dogs never want to be alone.
 Cesar Millan, a trainer and dog behavioral expert, points out that dogs always follow.
 They follow their mother and siblings, and you become their leader when they go home with you.
 If you have already been crate training your puppy at night, this will not be news to you.
 But if your puppy’s separation anxiety is causing you to cancel your evening plans, or you’re receiving complaints from neighbors, it is probably time to seek advice and help.

 If your puppy has not been shown how to share with his siblings, then it’s no surprise that he shows extreme possessiveness over his toys and food.

 If your new pup is showing 3 of these signs, then it is likely they are suffering the effects of weaning done too soon.
 If your puppy is offering more than 3, then you are likely suffering from exhaustion, frustration and a decline in mental health!